Evan-Coleman/Navius/docs/reference/README.md

+---
+title: Navius Reference Documentation
+description: Technical reference documentation for the Navius framework
+category: reference
+tags:
+  - reference
+  - api
+  - architecture
+  - standards
+related:
+  - ../guides/README.md
+  - ../getting-started/README.md
+last_updated: March 23, 2025
+version: 1.0
+---

-# API and Technical Reference
+# Navius Reference Documentation

-This directory contains technical reference documentation for the Navius application.
+This section contains technical reference documentation for the Navius framework.
+Unlike guides which walk you through processes, reference documentation provides detailed technical specifications and standards.

-## Contents
+## Reference Categories

-- [API Resource Guide](api_resource_guide.md) - Reference for working with API resources
+- [API Reference](api/README.md) - Detailed documentation of API resources and patterns
+- [Architecture Reference](architecture/README.md) - Architecture diagrams and structural information
+- [Standards](standards/README.md) - Coding standards, naming conventions, and best practices

+## Key Documents

-- [API Resource Pattern](api_resource_pattern.md) - Detailed explanation of the API resource pattern
+- [Project Structure](architecture/project-structure.md) - Overview of the project's architecture and organization
-- [API Resources](api_resource.md) - Complete reference for all API resources
+- [API Resources](api/resources.md) - Reference for all API resources
-- [Import Patterns](import_patterns.md) - Guidelines for import patterns after restructuring
-- [Naming Conventions](naming_conventions.md) - Standardized naming conventions for the project
+- [Naming Conventions](standards/naming-conventions.md) - Standards for naming in the Navius framework
-- [Project Structure](project_structure.md) - Overview of the project's code organization
-- [Security Reference](security.md) - Security features and considerations
+- [Security Standards](standards/security-standards.md) - Security requirements and best practices

 ## Purpose

-These reference documents provide detailed technical information about the Navius application's architecture, APIs, and implementation details.
-They serve as a comprehensive reference for developers working with the codebase.
+Reference documentation serves as a comprehensive resource for developers who need detailed technical information about the Navius framework.
+While guides focus on "how to do things," reference documentation focuses on "how things work" and "what things are available."

+Use this section when you need:

+- Detailed specifications for framework components
+- Technical descriptions of features and functionality
+- Standards and conventions for development
+- Architecture details and diagrams